homearanya/satrails/src/pages/tours/midlands-meander.md

 activity: Cycle Tour
 duration: 3 nights
 price: From R8000
-bannerblurb: Cycling the KZN Midlands
+bannerblurb: Cycle Touring the KZN Midlands
 shortdescription: "Explore the quiet backroads  of the KwaZulu Natal Midlands on a 3 day 3 night cycle ride.
 Includes guesthouse accommodation, all meals, fully guided with luggage transfers and backup support as well as authentic